 Here are the answers to the questions most chicken keepers want to know:

 1. When Do Chickens Start Laying?

-So on average, your hens will begin to lay around the 6-month mark.
-Again, check their breed size because you may begin seeing eggs a litter sooner or later from that average mark.
+On average, your hens will begin to lay around the 6-month mark.
+Again, check their breed size because you may begin seeing eggs a little sooner or later from that average mark.

 2. Why Does a Rooster Crow?

 I am so happy to answer this question.
 I am overrun with roosters right now so our homestead is very loud!

 However, I’ve really begun to like a few of them so I’m dragging my feet on culling them.
 Right now, they are just kind of roaming around our property, feeding, and crowing.